Scan Pipeline

 - Builtin rules compiled into binary

-- Cached catalogs in workspace: <workspace>/cache/fingerprints/
+- Cached catalogs in workspace:

-- Sync remote catalogs: pentora fingerprint sync
+<workspace>/cache/fingerprints/ - Sync remote catalogs:

 Output: Service records with application, version, OS, and confidence scores.